Specialist Antique Buyers · London & Essex

 Original Fobs & Medals

-Unusual Link Types
+Unusual Link Pattern

-Weight & Gold Content
+Weight & Carat

-How to Photograph Hallmarks
+How to photograph hallmarks

 T-bar stamps Clasp hallmarks Link marks Maker's stamps

-What We Buy & Don't Buy
+What We Buy & What We Don't

 We Buy

-• 9ct, 15ct, 18ct, and 22ct gold Albert chains
+• 9ct, 15ct, 18ct & 22ct gold Albert chains

 • Sterling silver (925) pocket watch chains